ADMIN-INTELLIGENCE-GmbH/CheckMK/README.md

 # General
-script to deploy the checkmk agent on Ubuntu machines.
+A script to easily deploy the checkmk agent on Ubuntu machines.

+# Requirements
+- An existing installation of CheckMK

 # Information
 ## Changelog